 Program Director's Welcome

-We train very competent internists that can perform procedures, manage critical care units on their own, and work in crisis situations.
-Our Residents match well into all types of fellowships and are recruited and highly desired for hospitalist positions all over the country.
+Our graduates are highly competent internists who can perform procedures, manage critical care units on their own and work in crisis situations.
+Our Residents match well into all types of fellowships, are aggressively recruited and are desirable for hospitalist positions all over the country.

 We are proud of all of our Residents and are happy that you will be joining our family.
-Welcome to our program and welcome to Saginaw!
+Welcome to our program, and welcome to Central Michigan!Sethu Reddy, MD, MBA, FRCPC, FACP, MACE

 Central Michigan University College of Medicine